nattive/nattive/README.md

 Welcome to Nattive Code repository.
 ================================================================================================================================================

-I'm Sofolahan Eniola Ademola.
-You can call me Nathaniel. 😂.
-A Software engineer and a lover of design
+I'm Sofolahan Eniola Ademola. popularly called Nathaniel, or Nattive (NATive creaTIVE, you get it 😂) .
+A Software engineer and a lover of design.
 ---------------------------------------

 I'm a Full stack developer, Highly skilled in React JavaScript, React native, PHP and Laravel PHP, crappy Java, and a Flutter and Nodejs newbie.